 A best practice is to not charge more than the shipping cost itself.
 This way you break even on shipping and profit from the product you sold.
+To do this, you will need to do a break even analysis.
 The less you charge in shipping fees, the fewer expenses you have to pass along to your customers.

 In most instances, you can charge $10 or less for shipping.
 Most customers won’t follow through on a purchase if shipping costs $15 or more, especially if the item they’re buying costs less than the shipping fee.

 A handling order is the instruction given to a warehouse worker to retrieve products in an order.
 It’s a packing slip with written instructions, a sheet of multiple orders, or another source of info for product retrieval.

 Depending on how large a warehouse is, a warehouse lead may receive a handling order that they instruct other pickers and packers with.
 In smaller warehouses, associates may receive individual instructions for specific shelves in the warehouse.

 Getting your shipping process down pat is a pivotal moment in your business.
 This is true whether you’re selling food online, researching wholesale items to sell, or running a B2B business.
 Customers will be thrilled and remain loyal when you deliver goods quickly, especially if you only recently learned how to ship food.

 If you're selling coffee online, learning how to sell baked goods online, sell whiskey online, selling liquor online, or sell beer online, just know that there are much stricter regulations for the sale and transport of alcohol, so you'll need to factor in additional handling costs.

 As you're finalizing your shipping setup, don't forget to buy a shipping label printer so you can make labels and a packing slip.
 The information on both will help customers in the event they need their RMA number.